-We use the prefix $s{\text{-}}$ for type names coming from XMLSPEC, and, later, $h{\text{-}}$ for names coming from XHTML.
-The double square brackets are used to separate regular types, patterns, and XML values from surrounding $C^{\sharp}$ code.
+We use the prefix s for type names coming from XML-SPEC, and, later, h for names coming from XHTML.
+The double square brackets are used to separate regular types, patterns, and XML values from surrounding C^{\sharp} code.
+(The ellipsis . . . is not part of XTATIC syntax; it just indicates that the definition of s_obj_mix is larger than shown.)

 The semantics of XML types is similar to that of regular expressions on strings: a type is the set of values described by the type's definition, except that the values are XML document fragments-i.e. sequences of trees built from XML element tags and characters.
-For example, the values of type s\item are single XML elements of the form <item>...</item> whose contents are non-empty sequences of elements described by the union type s\obj\mix.
+For example, the values of type s_item are single XML elements of the form <item>...</item> whose contents are non-empty sequences of elements described by the union type s_obj_mix.
 The predefined type xml describes all well-formed XML values.
 The brackets with no content, [[]], denote the type containing only the empty sequence (when used where a type is expected), as well as the empty sequence value itself (when used where a value is expected).

 A regular pattern is a type annotated with variables.
-For example, is a pattern with variables first and rest that will be bound to values of types s\item and s\item+ after a successful match.
+For example, is a pattern with variables first and rest that will be bound to values of types s_item and s_item+ after a successful match.
 An XML value matches a pattern when the value belongs to the type obtained by erasing the bound variables.
 These patterns are the main construct that XTATIC programs use to analyze XML.

-'''

 [[<olist> s_item first, s_item+ rest </>]]

-'''